ViewComponent/view_component/docs/guide/templates.md

 end
 ```

 `super` will attempt to call the `#call_phone` method on the parent class.
-If the parent class does not support the "phone" variant, Ruby will raise a `NoMethodError`.
+If the parent class doesn't support the "phone" variant, Ruby will raise a `NoMethodError`.
 Consider using a template and `render :parent` to handle superclass variants automatically.

 ### render_parent